Alexwestbrook/RA/rogue-adventure-wizard-guide.md

 - *Freezing shot* (9 gems), once you have spheres and some mana generation you can daze an enemy almost every turn, single enemies don't stand a chance
 - *Necronomicon* (9 gems), extra mana at the cost of hp, do not take too early if you can't block attacks with immunes or shields yet, but great skill mid game
 - *Dark sigil* (11 gems), most powerful and dangerous skill, only take it if your deck is prepared for it, see in attack strategies.
 - *Mana battery* (12 gems), bit expensive early but allows you to save mana for important turns, opens up a very different playstyle.
-It's great to get tons of gold with mage thief if you gave lots of shields and armored
+It's great to get tons of gold with *Mage thief* if you gave lots of shields and armored

 ## Other useful skills:

 - *Telescope* (5 gems), cheap and effective, you can plan your path to get hard fights right after market, still a bit inconsistent
 - *Torch* (5 gems), cheap skill and helps you get better rewards after fights
-- *Purple potion* (7 gems), decent if you have *Demon eye* already, it's a sure 1 str/res every turn but the first, plus some extra when receiving debuffs
+- *Purple potion* (7 gems), decent if you have *Demon eye* already, it's a sure 1 str/res on every turn but the first, plus some extra when receiving debuffs
 - *Rabbit paw* (8 gems), not a priority but once your deck is well rounded, curse is one of the things that can still kill you.
 I often take it right before final boss.
 - *Phantom spear* (8 gems), deals a lot of damage but you usually don't need it, still much better than *Dark sword* which is a waste of gems.
 - *Book of resistance* (8 gems), 1 resistance is decent but not great for 8 gems